zuozhenggh/learning-library/data-management-library/database/spatial/spatial-apex/create-map-from-scratch/create-map-from-scratch.md

 ## Task 1: Create a new page

-1. In the breadcrumbs at the to left, click on the link for your application home.
+1. In the breadcrumbs at the top left, click on the link for your application home.
 ![Image alt text](images/create-map-15a.png)

 2. Click on **Create Page**.